gregkroon/terraform-delegate-ng-immutable/README.md

 # TerraformDelegateAutomation

 ### Introduction

-MVP Terraform manifest for provisioning a helm delegate (immutable) Purpose is to ease and automate onboarding through configuration as code .
+MVP Terraform manifest for provisioning a NG helm delegate (immutable) Purpose is to ease and automate onboarding through configuration as code .

 Feel free to hack and change as you see fit !